daattali/beautiful-jekyll/_posts/2024-07-01-single-vector-element-standardization.md

 | Heart Diease       | Heart Disease             |        58 |

 Notice how not everything was standardized?
-That’s because we chose a relatively stringent maximum disease distance.
+That’s because we chose a relatively stringent maximum string distance.
 If we instead set `max_dist = 0.3` we get the following:

 | disease_name       | standardized_disease_name | outbreaks |